Seixas/ABAP_training/README.md

 - Diplay the table contents from se11 -> select the check box for your entries - > Go to Table Entry ->Transport entries.
 Here it wll ask the customizing req no then save your entries.with this transport you can move the entries to production system

 ### Variants & Jobs
-Give the program name in PROGNAME and you will get the corresponding Job Name in tables TBTCO & TBTCP or view V_OP
+- Give the program name in PROGNAME and you will get the corresponding Job Name in tables TBTCO & TBTCP or view V_OP
-Job is created at SM36 and selected in SM37 (jobs monitoring)
+- Job is created at SM36 and selected in SM37 (jobs monitoring)
-Background job you can debug by going to SM37, type in 'JDBG' in the command line ( no '/' ), put the cursor on the job and press enter
+- Background job you can debug by going to SM37, type in 'JDBG' in the command line ( no '/' ), put the cursor on the job and press enter
-we get some use cases which we can debbug in other ways like RSWAITSEC and BTCLOOP within production env, [check here](https://blogs.sap.com/2016/01/26/debug-background-job-with-ease/)
+we get some use cases which we can debbug in other ways like RSWAITSEC and BTCLOOP within production env, [check here](https://blogs.sap.com/2016/01/26/debug-background-job-with-ease/).
+Job log will output all MESSAGE commands, make use of SY-BATCH eq 'X' if necessary and AL11 & CG3Z in case of file uploads and retrieving it as well (jobs skip selection screen event...), the program CACS_FILE_COPY maybe usefull in some cases to copy files from Application to Presentation Server and Presentation to Application.
-Variant is created within a Report or SHD0 & SHDS for creation of transaction variant, their info is within tables VARI & TVARV
+- Variant is created within a Report or SHD0 & SHDS for creation of transaction variant, their info is within tables VARI & TVARV.
+Reminder if we use

+### AL11(app files directories) CG3Y(download) CG3Z(upload)
+AL11 transaction is used for controlling the files stored in the application server.
+All the directories can be seen in the AL11 directory.
+The basic process which can be done in AL11 transaction such as uploading, downloading and deleting the files.

+**Uploading a file in Al11 Directory.**
+**Step 1:** Located the file location in which we have to upload the file.

+- AL11
+**Step 2:** Go to Transaction CG3Z for uploading a file in the AL11 directory.

+**Step 3:** Enter the Source file location from the front end system and the target file location in the AL11 directory.
+After entering the path click on upload button.

+- CG3Z
+Transfer format for Data ( by default, it is set to BIN for Binary)
+Overwrite file: is a checkbox if checked will overwrite the destination file if it exists already.
+A message will be displayed.

+Now directory will contain the uploaded file.

+Text.txt uploaded

+**Downloading a file from AL11 Directory**
+**Step 1:** Locate the file which we want to download to our local system.

+**Step 2:** Go to Transaction CG3Y.

+**Step 3:** Enter the Source location and the target location and click on download button.

+- CG3Y
+The file gets downloaded successfully with the below message.

+**Deleting a file in AL11 directory.**
+We can use a function module for deleting the file from AL11 directory.
+Please find the below steps.
+**Step 1:** Go to Transaction SE37, enter Function module name EPS_DELETE_FILE and click on execute button.

+**SE37 Function Builder**
+**Step 2:** Enter the File name in the FILE_NAME and the directory path (Excluding the file name) in the DIR_NAME and execute.

+- EPS_DELETE_FILE
+The file will be disappeared from the location.

+The files get deleted successfully.

+**SAP Copy File with CACS_FILE_COPY**
+This Program CACS_FILE_COPY is very useful also.
+In fact, the huge advantage of the CACS_FILE_COPY SAP Standard Report is the fact that you use it to Copy SAP File from Application to Presentation Server and Presentation to Application.